shendurelab/LAMPRA/README.md

 Structures of custom sequencing amplicons used in this study are listed in "custom_amplicon_structures".

+# Raw Data Download

+Raw and processed sequencing data generated in this study have been deposited to the Gene Expression Omnibus (GEO, accession number GSE341622).

 # Scripts

 ## PacBio Association Scripts

 The BAM processing pipeline (revcomp_bam.sh) is first run, normalizing PacBio HiFi reads to a consistent strand orientation by reverse-complementing reads containing a known orientation motif.
 Insert sequences and barcodes are then extracted from the orientation-corrected reads using anchor-flanking sequence parsing (extract_inserts.sh), and raw insert sequences are annotated against a reference table to produce human-readable insert names (rename_inserts.sh).
 The annotated reads are collapsed to unique insert-barcode combinations with associated read counts (collapse_counts_stats.sh).
 Finally, the collapsed count table is filtered and processed using filter_association_file.R to generate a barcode-to-insert-combination association table, with barcodes filtered for correct length and unique insert-combo assignment.